 These ribs are now ready to go in the smoke.
 Read on to the next section to learn how to smoke baby back ribs.

 Let’s break down the process of making these amazing baby back ribs.
 Once you get the smoker going and the ribs prepped all you have to remember are the three main steps: smoke, braise, and sauce!

 - Smoke.
 Once the smoker is running at a steady temp and the ribs are seasoned, place them on the smoker.
 Close the lid, and smoke for 3 hours.

 - Braise.
 Prep two large pieces of aluminum foil for the braise by laying them out on a work surface.
 Add 2 Tablespoons of butter to each sheet, then sprinkle with 1 Tablespoon of brown sugar.
 Place the ribs on the butter and sugar, and fold up the sides of the foil to create a bowl shape.
-Pour maple syrup, bourbon, and extra butter over the ribs, tightly seal the foil, and return it to the smoker for 2 hours.
+Pour peach nectar, bourbon, and extra butter over the ribs, tightly seal the foil, and return it to the smoker for 2 hours.

 - Sauce.
 After those 2 hours of braising time, remove the ribs from the foil packet and return them to the smoker (bone side down).
 Brush liberally with Whiskey Peach BBQ Sauce (you can make your own using my recipe for Homemade Whiskey Peach BBQ Sauce).
 You can also purchase this sauce from the Hey Grill Hey Store.
 Finish smoking until the ribs reach an internal temperature of 195-205 degrees F.